Course Summary

 Between 15 and 20 students are admitted to the Higher Diploma in Psychology each year.

-Applicants to the Higher Diploma in Psychology programme must be graduates with an honours degree (typically a 2.1 or higher), or final year students on an honours degree programme in any disclpline.
+Applicants to the Higher Diploma in Psychology programme must be graduates with an honours degree (typically a 2.1 or higher), or final year students on an honours degree programme in any discipline.
 Offers to applicants who are not yet graduates will be contingent on degree results.
 The programme welcomes applications from mature students.
 The selection process for the Higher Diploma in Psychology will take account of: 1) undergraduate record and, where relevant, postgraduate record; (2) certified modules or courses in psychology; (3) experience of psychology through work or voluntary activities; (4) employment record; (5) references; (6) applicant's personal statement on the application form.

 You may be eligible for Recognition of Prior Learning (RPL), as UCD recognises formal, informal, and/or experiential learning.
 RPL may be awarded to gain Admission and/or credit exemptions on a programme.
 Please visit the UCD Registry RPL web page for further information.
-Any exceptions are also listed on this webpage. https://tinyurl.com/2ae2ffax
+Any exceptions are also listed on this webpage.

 Application Details

-Full Time
+Full Time option suitable for:

-Part Time
+Part Time option suitable for:

-Commencing September 2025
+Commencing September 2026

 Fees